ParvJain/tic-tac-toe/README.md

 4. check for win; break if win : continue if not
 5. increment move by 1, switch player and goto: 2
 6. check if total moves are 9 declare a tie.
+7. prompt a rematch -> reset scores and meta data.

 ## Valid Inputs